 Start with the highest interest loan first and pay that off as fast as possible.
 Then pay off the next, etc. If you have extra money you should split it up between building a tiny emergency cash fund and then focus on paying off loans as fast as possible.
 Having a loan is being enslaved.
 You need the enslavement to end so you can start making your money turn into more money for you instead of for someone else.

-Pay off credit cards as fast as possible and always pay them off every month.
+Pay off credit cards as fast as possible and always pay them off every month—no exceptions.
 Credit cards are okay especially if they give you cash back but they should not be used to buy things that you do not have the cash to pay for.
 Use credit cards to pay for your regular expenses and if you like having your expenses centralized in one place that can be useful too.

 5. Always max out 401(k) (403(b) for non-profit) if employer offers one, or Roth IRA if not

 The tax savings from a 401(k) or Roth IRA make this one of the best places to put your money and there is no excuse not to max it out every year.
-If you start a new job a simple rule of thumb is to set your contribution to 75% so that you fill up your annual contribution limit as fast as possible—this lowers your tax burden and still leaves room for you to pay your payroll taxes (social security, etc.) and ensures that if you lose your job or find a new job without a 401(k), then you have already maxed it out for the calendar year.
+If you start a new job a simple rule of thumb is to set your contribution to 60% or 75% so that you fill up your annual contribution limit as fast as possible—this lowers your tax burden and still leaves room for you to pay your payroll taxes (social security, etc.) and ensures that if you lose your job or find a new job without a 401(k), then you have already maxed it out for the calendar year.
 And of course this will not be a burden because at this point you have no loans and you have an emergency cash fund.
 Get that money saved as quickly as you can and then worry about saving even more money in other ways.
 See below.